egaiosowor/egaiosowor/README.md

 - 🧠 Advocate for accessible, compliant UI (WCAG/ADA, GDPR)
 - ⚙️ Strong in component abstraction, design systems, and cross-functional collaboration
-- 🚀 Thrive in fast-paced Agile teams; always delivering with attention to
+- 🚀 Thrive in fast-paced Agile teams; always delivering with attention to detail

 Skills & Technologies: